chelnak/chelnak/README.md

 ### Hello 👋

 - 🌱 I like building platforms and web services
-- 💬 I enjoy working with Python, C#, TypeScript and Go
+- 💬 I enjoy working with Python, C# and Go
 - ☁️ I mainly work with Azure but like AWS and GCP too
 - 💡 I'm learning about algorithms, data structures and efficient programming